-Note: Entry into the U.S., even with an immigrant visa, does not meet the law’s requirement that the child be “residing in the U.S.” Determining whether a child is residing/has resided in the U.S. typically rests on an analysis of both the character and the duration of the stay.
-A parent may be required to provide supporting evidence regarding a child’s stay in the U.S. in the legal and physical custody of the U.S. citizen parent(s) in support of the child’s derivative citizenship.
+Note: Entry into the U.S., even with an immigrant visa, does not meet the law’s requirement that the child be "residing in the U.S." Determining whether a child is residing or has resided in the U.S. typically rests on an analysis of both the character and the duration of the stay.
+USCIS may require the a parent to provide supporting evidence regarding a child’s stay in the U.S. in the legal and physical custody of the U.S. citizen parent(s) in support of the child’s derivative citizenship.

 Proof of Child’s Age